NycuR0/Apollo/README.md

 ## Upcoming Update

-1.0dev - Add more biomes is added ( NOT ALL )
+1.0dev - Add more biomes is added ( NOT ALL ) -> RELEASED

 1.0beta - Finish all biomes is added ( NOT ALL )